 Before closing up this initial review let me just introduce a new game mode, called Breach, that has been developed to complement the story.

 Breach is not an online game, even though you will see gamers near you competing inside it, but rather a separate universe which enhances your experience using what I call a “Neuromancer Style”.

-Rippers, this is the name give to the hackers, will fight against 3D enemies that, like in Neuromancer or Johnny Mnemonic, actually represent the defensive systems the server AI is building up to counteract your intrusion.
-A thorough explanation on how it works will be given inside part 2, but let it be know that achievements gained inside this virtual world could be used inside the main game.
+Rippers, this is the name given to the hackers, will fight against 3D enemies that, like in Neuromancer or Johnny Mnemonic, actually represent the defensive systems the server AI is building up to counteract your intrusion.
+A thorough explanation of how it works will be given inside part 2, but let it be known that achievement gained inside this virtual world could be used inside the main game.

 Being this the first part of the review I will not give a score to the game yet, but I can already tell that my overall experience is very positive indeed.